Denis Istomin: 2014

 Istomin would start the new year in the 2014 Apia International Sydney Tournament.
 He beat his first round opponent Pablo Andújar and then pulled off a huge upset to down 7th seed Croatian player Marin Čilić in straight sets.
 He played Novak Djokovic in the third round of the 2014 Australian Open.
 Despite being two sets down and possibly facing a break, he played what was considered by some to be the "Perfect Game".
 He won all four points in the game consecutively with an ace down the middle, a running cross-court forehand passing shot, a backhand cross-court that was placed exactly on the line and an around-the-net backhand from behind the baseline, all of which were considered extremely risky shots.
 However he went on to lose in straight sets.

-2015: First ATP title
+2015: First ATP singles title

 Istomin won his first ATP world tour title at the Nottingham Open, where he defeated Sam Querrey in the final.
 Istomin also won a doubles title with Aliaksandr Bury later that year.